redhat-partner-tech/partner-tech-days-march2021/integrated-mgmt-workshop/exercises/1-compliance/openscap-exercise.md

 ![satellite_policy](images/1-compliance-aap2-Satellite_SCAP4.png)

 -   Steps 5, 6, and 7 as part of the New Compliance Policy can use default values.
-Click "Next" through "Locations", "Organizations", and "Hostgroups"
+Click "Next" through "Locations", and "Organizations".
+For "Hostgroups" click "Submit"

 ![satellite_policy](images/1-compliance-aap2-Satellite_SCAP5.png)